greenwaltc/kellogg-music-match/DATABASE.md

 # 🗄️ Database Setup - PostgreSQL

-This document describes the PostgreSQL database setup for the Kellogg Music Match application, including local development and production deployment configurations.
+This document describes the PostgreSQL database setup for the Affyne application, including local development and production deployment configurations.

 ## 📋 Database Overview